IBMSpectrumComputing/lsf-python-api/README.md

 ## Introduction

-This library allows you to call the LSF APIs (https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/New%20IBM%20Platform%20LSF%20Wiki/page/Integrations%2C%20APIs%2C%20and%20samples) from Python.
-The wrapper is created with SWIG.
+This library allows you to call the LSF APIs directly through Python (https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/New%20IBM%20Platform%20LSF%20Wiki/page/Integrations%2C%20APIs%2C%20and%20samples).
+The wrapper is created using Pythons SWIG interface and links directly to LSF's shared libraries.

-You are encouraged to contribute your own Python wrappers to the open source LSF APIs for Python, and you may find some examples in  IBM Platform LSF Wiki (https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/New%20IBM%20Platform%20LSF%20Wiki/page/Using%20the%20Python%20wrapper%20for%20LSF%20API).
+You are encouraged to contribute your own Python wrappers to the Open Source LSF APIs for Python, and you may find some examples in  IBM Platform LSF Wiki (https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/New%20IBM%20Platform%20LSF%20Wiki/page/Using%20the%20Python%20wrapper%20for%20LSF%20API).

-IBM provides formal support for this software
-to entitled clients via the normal IBM support channels.
+IBM provides formal support for this software to entitled clients via the normal IBM support channels.

-This software is under the Eclipse Public License.
+This software is Licensed under the Eclipse Public License.

 Please note you must use lsf.lsb_init before any other LSBLIB library routine in your application.